tushar239/PythonFlaskVSCodeProject/readme.txt

 When a request is created, Request Context is pushed by flask.
 A corresponding application context is also pushed when a request context is pushed.
+Application context (app_context) is also available when you run the commands from command prompt.